tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 * Improved CPU performance by quantization and other network optimizations (eg. pruning, distillation)
 * Increased support for devices beyond Android and iOS (eg. RPi, Cortex-M)

+#### TensorFlow.js:
+* Release package for Node.js bindings to the TensorFlow C API through the TensorFlow.js backend interface
+* Expand support for importing TensorFlow SavedModels and Keras models into browser with unified APIs supporting retraining in browser
+* Improve Layers API and allow model exporting/saving
+* Release tfjs-data API for efficient data input pipelines

+#### TensorFlow with Swift:
+* Establish open source project including documentation, open design, and code availability.
+* Continue implementing and refining implementation and design through 2018.
+* Aim for implementation to be solid enough for general use later in 2018.

 ### Performance
 #### Distributed TensorFlow:
 * Multi-GPU support optimized for a variety of GPU topologies